US economic growth slowed to 1.9 percent rate in Q4

 The U.S. economy lost momentum in the final three months of 2016, closing out a year in which growth turned in the weakest performance in five years.

-The Commerce Department says the gross domestic product grew at an annual rate of just 1.9 percent in the October-December period, a slowdown from 3.5 percent growth in the third quarter.
+The gross domestic product grew at an annual rate of just 1.9 percent in the October-December period, a slowdown from 3.5 percent growth in the third quarter, the Commerce Department reported Friday.
 GDP, the broadest measure of economic health, was held back by a jump in the trade deficit.

 For 2016, the economy grew 1.6 percent.
 It was the worst showing since 2011 and down from 2.6 percent growth in 2015.